Conformal Prediction Intervals with Temporal Dependence: Conformal Prediction with Temporal Dependence ( )

 \subsection{Temporally-informed Nonconformity Scores (\methodMAD)}

+In this section we will describe a first attempt to improve longitudinal coverage, with a focus on the underlying intuition of the more general idea.
 Directly applying the split conformal method from above (like in~\cite{alaaCFRNN}) ensures cross-sectional validity, but comes with an important limitation.
 In a sense, when a test point is queried on a calibration set, the nonconformity scores are supposed to be uniform in ranking.
 It is implied that the point estimates cannot be improved, for instance, when we use the absolute residual as the nonconformity score.
 In our task, suppose the prediction errors for a patient always rank amongst the top 5\% using the calibration set up to time $t$.
 Even if we started assuming that this is an ``average'' patient, we might revise our belief and issue wider PIs going forward, or our model may suffer consistent under-coverage \textit{for this patient}.
 These considerations motivate the need of \textit{temporally-informed nonconformity scores}.
 We hope to improve the nonconformity score used at time $t+1$ by incorporating temporal information thus far, making it more uniformly distributed (in ranking), so that whether $Y_{i,t}$ is covered at different $t$ is less dependent on previous cases.

 We propose to compute a normalizer $\hat{m}_{N+1,t+1}$ for each $t$, and use the following nonconformity score: